typelevel/typelevel.github.com/_posts/2016-09-19-variance-phantom.md

 }
 ```

-If we left `Gimme`'s type parameter invariant, all three tests above
+If we left `Gimme`’s type parameter invariant, all three tests above
 would succeed.
 In the case of this code, on the other hand,

 1. `AStr.type` (the type of `AStr`) widens to `Gimme[String]`,
 2. `Gimme[String]` can widen to `Gimme[P]` as long as `P` is a
    *supertype* of `String`.

-Because we're reversing this process, we have to assume that #2 could
+Because we’re reversing this process, we have to assume that #2 could
 have happened.

 The expression `("hi", "there")` still compiles because `P`, while